 The Board considered the parent company's going concern assessment which focussed on the forecast liquidity of the Group for 12 months from the date of approval of the financial statements.
-This analysis assumes that the parent company will meet some of its short term obligations through the sale of listed securities, which represented 40% of the parent company's total portfolio as at 30 June 2021.
-As part of this assessment the board of the parent Company has considered a severe but plausible downside that reflects the impact of Covid-19 and an assessment of the parent company's ability to meet its liabilities as they fall due (including the loan liabilities), assuming a significant reduction in asset values and accompanying currency volatility.
+This analysis assumes that the parent company will meet some of its short term obligations through the sale of listed securities, which represented 41.6% of the parent company's total portfolio as at 30 June 2022.
+As part of this assessment the board of the parent Company has considered a severe but plausible downside that reflects the impact of the key risks set out in the Strategic Report and an assessment of the parent company's ability to meet its liabilities as they fall due (including the loan and 2022 ZDP share liabilities), assuming a significant reduction in asset values and accompanying currency volatility.

-The severe but plausible downside assumes a breach of bank loan covenants leading to the repayment of bank loan liabilities and a significant reduction in asset values in line with that experienced during the emergence of the COVID 19 pandemic from January 2020 to April 2020.
-The parent company board also considered reverse stress testing to identify the reduction in the valuation of liquid investments that would cause the Group to be unable to meet its net current liabilities, being primarily the bank loan of £48,548,000.
+The severe but plausible downside assumes a breach of bank loan covenants leading to the repayment of bank loan liabilities and a significant reduction in asset values in line with that experienced during the emergence of the COVID 19 pandemic in the first quarter of 2020.
+The parent company board also considered reverse stress testing to identify the reduction in the valuation of liquid investments that would cause the Group to be unable to meet its net current liabilities, being primarily the bank loan of £51,080,000 and the repayment to the 2022 ZDP shareholders of £52,283,000.
 The parent company board is confident that the reduction in asset values implied by the reverse stress test is not plausible even in the current volatile environment.